Pool Cost Estimator — Oregon

 Oregon winters require annual pool closing and opening — typically $300–$600/year combined.
 Budget for a quality pool cover.

-Pool Costs by City in Oregon
+Cost to Build a Pool by City in Oregon (2026)

 ↓ Get Your Free Oregon Pool Cost Estimate ↓